Sandbox — Single-Node

 ## Overview

 Automated single-node deployment of the complete OpenG2P platform — from bare Ubuntu to running modules.
-Two scripts handle the entire lifecycle:
+Drive everything from your **laptop**; scripts SSH into the VM and run the on-box install there.

 {% hint style="info" %}